 The process of establishing a multilingual website is not a one-time job.
-One needs to acquire professional human translators, along with neprofessional human translators that will enable the up-gradation of the website, periodically.
+One needs to acquire professional human translators to upgrade their website

 Another thing that needs to be mentioned here is that the role of native translators and mother-tongue speakers is essential.
 They do not always have to be professional translators with loads of experience but their significance is imperative when it comes to understanding and recognizing the cultural intricacies and nuances of the languages.